The Supreme Court Just Unanimously Struck Down a Challenge to the Abortion Pill

 Nor did the Kavanaugh and his colleagues buy the Alliance’s somewhat circular argument that because anti-abortion groups had spent so much time and money fighting the FDA over mifepristone, the costs of that fight gave them—as opposed to their individual members—a separate standing to sue.
 “An organization that has not suffered a concrete injury caused by a defendant’s action cannot spend its way into standing simply by expending money to gather information and advocate against the defendant’s action,” Kavanaugh wrote.
 “An organization cannot manufacture its own standing in that way.”

 Justice Clarence Thomas, who during oral arguments had seemed to be one of the lawsuit’s possible defenders, wrote a concurrence that underscored his agreement with the other justices.
 But he also took aim at the concept of “third-party standing” — often evoked by doctors on both sides of the abortion fight to bring lawsuits on behalf of their patients.
-“Precedents require a plaintiff to demonstrate that the defendant’s challenged actions caused his asserted injuries,” Thomas wrote.
-“Just as abortionists lack standing to assert the rights of their clients, doctors who oppose abortion cannot vicariously assert the rights of their patients.”
+“Precedents require a plaintiff to demonstrate that the defendant’s challenged actions caused his asserted injuries,” Thomas wrote, adding: “Just as abortionists lack standing to assert the rights of their clients, doctors who oppose abortion cannot vicariously assert the rights of their patients.”

 payment methods